7. Did you find her name?

 “Is this what you are looking for, vamp?” she said, drawing the weapon.
 Before they could react, she summersaulted behind the vamp holding the knife, and beheaded him with the Falchion.
 Or that’s what she thought.
 In reality, she swung the blade to his neck, but only managed to bury it one inch deep.
 Damn!
 That weapon definitely wasn’t a fighting tool, she thought.

 She swiftly fastened it to her belt again and drew her stake, but not fast enough to avoid a hit from one iron bar on the shoulder.
 That hurts, she thought!
-Trying to be impervious to the pain, she quickly regain focus and staked her attacker, grabbed his bar, and staked it on two other vamps, binding them together like an undeadly skewer.
+Trying to be impervious to the pain, she quickly regain focus and staked her attacker, grabbed his bar, and staked it through two other vamps, binding them together like an undeadly skewer.
 She kicked one of the two, making them fall on their leader.
 The rest of the fight was quick.
 She effortlessly disposed of the last two free vamps, and then punched the leader, who had managed to break free from his companion.
 She staked the two skewed vamps, and finally grabbed the leader by the neck.

 “So vamp, if you would prefer a painless death, you’d better answer me quick.” she threatened.
 “Who sent you?”
 Just to show how real her threats were, she stabbed him in the guts with her knife, and twisted it slowly, smiling.
 The vamp screamed with pain.